kir-dev/pek-infinity/.github/copilot/Memory-Bank/rejected/00-rest-endpoints-in-mvp.md

 **REST endpoints are NOT used in MVP.**
 **tRPC is used instead.**
-**REST will be added when enterprise instances need external integrations.**
+**REST will be added when worker instances need external integrations.**

 ---